puppetlabs/puppet-docs/source/puppet/3.7/reference/ssl_autosign.markdown

 ### Enabling Policy-Based Autosigning

-To enable policy-based autosigning, set `autosign = <policy executable file>` in the `[master]` section of the CA puppet master's puppet.conf.
+To enable policy-based autosigning, set `autosign = <policy executable file>` in the `[master]` section of the CA Puppet master's puppet.conf.

-The policy executable file **must be executable by the same user as the puppet master.** If not, it will be treated as a certname whitelist file.
+The policy executable file **must be executable by the same user as the Puppet master.** If not, it will be treated as a certname whitelist file.

 ### Custom Policy Executables

 A custom policy executable can be written in any programming language; it just has to be executable in a \*nix-like environment.
-The puppet master will pass it the certname of the request (as a command line argument) and the PEM-encoded CSR (on stdin), and will expect a `0` (approved) or non-zero (rejected) exit code.
+The Puppet master will pass it the certname of the request (as a command line argument) and the PEM-encoded CSR (on stdin), and will expect a `0` (approved) or non-zero (rejected) exit code.

 Once it has the CSR, a policy executable can extract information from it and decide whether to approve the certificate for autosigning.
 This is most useful if you are [embedding additional information in the CSR][csr_attributes] when you provision your nodes.